shaonmohammad/Library-Management-System/README.md

-Here's a professional README file for your Django library management system project:

----

 # Library Management System API

 This is a RESTful API for managing a library system where users can borrow and return books.
 The system is built using Django and Django REST Framework.
 It includes features such as JWT-based authentication, book management, borrowing, and returning records.